CKKH/airport-challenge-py/README.md

 Using Python and Unittest to TDD a a simple program inspired by the [airport challenge](https://github.com/makersacademy/airport_challenge).

+My aim with this project was to test drive the code, and ensure that each class be tested in isolation.

 ## Requirements & Running
 -------------------------